Key highlights

 When customers keep returning, you can reduce your marketing spend devoted toward attracting prospects.
 This helps lower your customer acquisition costs (CAC).

-And when you have repeat purchases coming in, your CLV goes up.
+And when you have repeat purchases coming in, your Customer Lifetime Value (CLV) goes up.

 That said, building long-term customer relationships takes effort.